All 34 Topics — Jump to Any

 Explore Topic 24Other Early Languages

-Coptic, Syriac, Ethiopic, Ugaritic, Akkadian, and others each touched the biblical world in important ways through ancient manuscripts, neighboring cultures, or early translations that carried the Bible to new communities.
+Coptic, Syriac, Ethiopic, Ugaritic, Akkadian, and others each touched the biblical world through ancient manuscripts, neighboring cultures, or early translations that carried the Bible to new communities.

 Practical Tools